Perceptual error optimization for Monte Carlo rendering: Extensions

 \Paragraph{Tone mapping}

-Considering that the rendered image will be viewed on a medium with limited dynamic range (\eg screen or paper), we can incorporate a tone mapping operator $\mathcal{T}$ into the perceptual error~\eqref{eq:PerceptualError}:
+Considering that the optimized image will be viewed on media with limited dynamic range (\eg screen or paper), we can incorporate a tone-mapping operator $\ToneMappingOp$ into the perceptual error~\eqref{eq:PerceptualError}:

-Doing this also bounds the per-pixel error $\ErrorImage_\ToneMappingOp(\EstimatedImage) = \ToneMappingOp(\EstimatedImage) - \ToneMappingOp(\ReferenceImage)$, suppressing outliers and making the optimization more robust in scenes with high dynamic range.
-We illustrate this improvement in \cref{fig:psf-comparisons}c, where an ACES~\cite{Arrighetti:2017} tone mapping operator $\ToneMappingOp$ applied to the image after optimization.
-Using the original perceptual error~\eqref{eq:PerceptualError} for optimization yields a noisy and overly dark image compared to the tone-mapped ground truth.
-Accounting for tone mapping in the optimization through \cref{eq:extensions_tonemapping}.
+Doing this also bounds the per-pixel error $\ErrorImage_\ToneMappingOp = \ToneMappingOp(\EstimatedImage) - \ToneMappingOp(\ReferenceImage)$, suppressing outliers and making the optimization more robust in scenes with high dynamic range.
+We illustrate this improvement in \cref{fig:Extensions}c, where an ACES~\citep{Arrighetti:2017} tone-mapping operator is applied to the optimized image.
+Optimizing \wrt the original perceptual error~\eqref{eq:PerceptualError} yields a noisy and overly dark image compared to the tone-mapped ground truth.
+Accounting for tone mapping in the optimization through \cref{eq:extensions_tonemapping} yields a more faithful result.

 \Paragraph{Color handling}